-The Basenji is one of the best types of hypoallergenic dogs and one of the easiest to take care of.
+The Basenji is one of the most well-known types of hypoallergenic dogs and one of the easiest to take care of.
 Have you ever been jealous of cat owners because their pets groom themselves?
-You'll love the Basenji breed, then.
+You’ll love the Basenji breed, then!

-This breed does its own cleaning and grooming.
-They keep allergens to an absolute minimum because they only shed dander around once a month.
-They're great at keeping themselves clean and their coat in tip-top shape.
+This breed does most of its own cleaning and grooming.
+This self-grooming can help minimize allergens because they only shed dander about once a month.
+Basenjis are great at keeping themselves clean and their coat in tip-top shape.

-Basenjis don't slobber or bark, either.
+Basenjis don’t slobber or bark much, either.
 This means less allergy-causing protein particles being spread throughout your home.

-All poodle varieties - standard, toy, and miniature - are hypoallergenic.
-Their curly coat doesn't shed like other dog breeds.
-It does hold onto dead hair and dander, though, so this breed might be best for people with lighter allergies.
+All poodle varieties – standard, toy, and miniature – are considered somewhat hypoallergenic.
+Their curly coat doesn’t shed like other dog breeds.
+It does hold onto dead hair and dander, though, so this breed might be best for people with less severe allergies.

-Schedule regular groomings to ensure those allergens don't cause any problems.
+Schedule regular groomings to ensure those allergens are kept to a minimum.

 Portuguese Water Dog